 School of Nursing Specific Admission and Progression Information

 - Applicants that meet all criteria (completed application and meet all above requirements ) will be considered for approved admission.

-- Students must complete the Letter of Intent form sent by the School of Nursing, accept enrollment from the Graduate School, and meet all credentialing requirements by the deadline indicated on the offer at admission, or their seat may be given to another applicant.
+- Students must complete and return the Letter of Intent form sent by the School of Nursing, accept enrollment from the Graduate School by logging back into their application, and meet all credentialing requirements by the deadline indicated by the School of Nursing on the offer of admission, or their seat may be given to another applicant.

 - Students are required to provide credentialing documentation and must complete a background check and drug screen.
-All credentialing documentation, background check, drug screen, and any requirements by Auburn University and/or School of Nursing must be completed by the deadline indicated, prior to enrollment.
+All credentialing documentation, background check, drug screen, and any requirements by Auburn University and/or School of Nursing must be completed by the deadline indicated, prior to registering for courses.